hilbix/tino/howto/program.md

 >
 > **So if you scientifically want to learn programming,
 > not meant primarily for your everydays use,
-> but perhaps for some specific sofware like QGIS or OpenCAD,
+> but perhaps for some specific sofware like QGIS or FreeCAD,
 > then Python is the best language to start with.**
 >
 > However if you just want to be able to program just everything and everywhere,